core-wg/draft-dns-over-coap/draft-lenders-dns-over-coaps.md

 A DoC client encodes a single DNS query in one or more CoAP request messages using either the CoAP GET, FETCH {{!RFC8132}}, or POST method.
-More than one CoAP request message MAY be used if the FETCH or POST method is used and block-wise transfer {{!RFC7959}} is supported by the client.
-If more than one CoAP request message is used to encode the DNS query must be chained together using the Block1 option in those CoAP requests.
-To make use of the recovery mechanism of CoAP, the CoAP request SHOULD be carried in a Confirmable (CON) message.
+More than one CoAP request message MAY be used if the FETCH or POST method are used and block-wise transfer {{!RFC7959}} is supported by the client.
+If more than one CoAP request message is used to encode the DNS query, it must be chained together using the Block1 option in those CoAP requests.
+To make use of the recovery mechanism of CoAP, the CoAP request SHOULD be carried in a Confirmable (CON) messages.

 For a POST or FETCH request the URI Template specified in [](#selection-of-a-doc-server) is processed without any variables set.
 For a GET